Italian Venezuelans: Cuisine

 Polenta originated in Italy originally made from boiled cornmeal.
 Funche as it is better known in Venezuela, has been incorporated into stews.
 The typical dish is made with chicken.
 In the East and West of the country they additionally prepare it with sardines.
 The typical Polenta of Venezuela is a baked cake made from a mix of precooked corn (Harina P.A.N.), water and salt, stuffed with some meat, chicken, fish or pig stew.

 Cannoli is a pastry tube filled with ricotta cheese and honey or chocolate.
+It is an extremely common dish in Venezuelan cuisine.